 Please pay attention, when submitting your contribution to one of the above listed Workshops, to select the right entry in the listbox shown in the submission form.

 An author is enabled to change the workshop associated to a submitted paper until the submission deadline is expired, by resubmitting the paper into the system.

 February 28, 2017: Deadline for paper submission to the General Tracks (Workshops may select a different deadline)

 April 28, 2017: Notification of Acceptance.

 May 15, 2017: Submission deadline for the final version of the Papers

 1. The selected top quality Theme Papers and Session Papers having adopted LNCS, will appear in the Springer-Verlag Lecture Notes in Computer Science (LNCS) series (paper length: 10-16 pages).

-2. The selected top quality Session Papers having adopted CPS, will appear in the CPS Proceedings (paper length: 5-11 pages).
+2. The selected top quality Session Papers having adopted CPS, will appear in the CPS post-conference Proceedings.

-3. The Short Papers, PHD Showcase Papers and the Posters will be published in the CPS Proceedings (paper length: 4-5, 5-8 and 3-4 respectively).
+4. PHD Showcase Papers will be published in the CPS post-conference Proceedings.